Was jeff dahmer archbishop Weakland's Convenient Distraction?

 Judge William Gardner, who had previously dismissed allegations against Father Lawrence Murphy, played a key role in the story as the judge who sentenced Jeff for supposedly molesting Somsack Sinthasomphone…at the DA’s apartment.
 See Lionel Dahmer, A Father’s Story (1994), Kindle edition, p.
 77.

 Dr. Charles Lodl served as Jeff’s psychologist (see The Shrine of Jeffrey Dahmer by Brian Masters, p.
-130) and then later sat on the Diocesan Review Board…personally appointed by Weakland to “oversee the Archdiocese of Milwaukee’s response to clergy sexual abuse”
+130) and then later sat on the Diocesan Review Board…personally appointed to “oversee the Archdiocese of Milwaukee’s response to clergy sexual abuse”.

 Defense attorney Gerald Boyle?
 Legal muscle for the Archdiocese, with experience defending priests accused of abusing kids.

 Assistant DA Gregory O’Meara, who worked on Jeff Dahmer’s prosecution, later became a Jesuit priest and is now the rector at Marquette University.
-If you read between the lines of his 2009 academic paper on Jeff Dahmer, you’ll see he wasn’t just waxing scholarly…he was telling you what really happened.
+If you read between the lines of his 2009 academic paper on Jeff Dahmer, you might start to wonder if he was telling you what really happened.